BDC Hamburger Icon

 5. Consider your career goals.

-“Workers should consider their current work situation and future career goals when getting tattoos and piercings,” said Ray Leon, CEO of Pet Insurance Review.
+“Workers should consider their current work situation and future career goals when getting tattoos and piercings,” said Ray Leon, managing partner at Pet Insurance Review.
 “You should abide by your employer’s guidelines, if any, as this may affect what part of your body you can get a tattoo or piercing.”

 Sharon Dylan, co-founder and career coach at Management Help LLC, said consulting with the company lawyer or HR personnel before getting a tattoo or a piercing can help identify any employee handbook clauses you may violate by getting body art.